 Videos That Teach Cooperation

 This assortment of videos do an awesome job of showing students that it’s ok to fail before you succeed.
 They show that if you cooperate with each other, you can achieve anything!
-If you’d like, you can find follow-up questions to each video within The Encouraging Classroom to have deeper discussions on how important it is to be cooperative with your students.
+If you’d like, you can find follow-up questions to each video within our Social Emotional Curriculum to have deeper discussions on how important it is to be cooperative with your students.

 1. Leadership and Effective Collaboration